Parameter

 This interface is thread-safe.

-Both setting and retrieving parameters are module-level operations.
+Whether setting or getting parameters, they are module-level.
 Parameters of different modules are independent and invisible to each other.

-In addition to using the parameter interfaces in the CPP interface to set/retrieve parameters, users can also utilize the parameter_plugin to set/retrieve parameters externally via HTTP.
+In addition to setting/getting parameters through the parameter interface in CPP, users can also use the parameter_plugin to set/get parameters from external sources via HTTP and other methods.
 For details, please refer to the parameter_plugin documentation.

 Usage Example